FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 I am especially interested in:

 - Designing clean and maintainable data models
-- Building APIs that are easy to understand and consume
+- Building APIs and backend workflows that are easy to understand and consume
 - Keeping business logic organized and reusable
 - Improving internal tools and administrative systems
-- Connecting databases, services, and user workflows
+- Connecting databases, services, users, permissions, and business workflows
 - Writing code that is practical, readable, and easier to improve over time
 - Creating systems that can be initialized and reproduced with clear setup commands
+- Turning real operational processes into structured software systems

 ---

 ## 📚 Currently Learning

 - Advanced Django development
+- Django REST Framework best practices
 - API design best practices
 - Docker-based development workflows
 - Scalable database structures